ryan-rashidian/qemy/README.md

 cd ~/path/to/qemy # path to project root directory python -m frontend.cli
 ```
+- Users are responsible for complying with the terms of any third-party APIs used.
 - This program does not require paying any fees or subscriptions.
-Paid versions of these APIs are optionally available in order to increase data usage limitation.
+Paid versions of FMP and Tiingo APIs are optionally available in order to increase data usage limitation.
 Be mindful of Tiingo API and FMP API data usage limits.
 More info and tracking is available on their websites.

 ---